BOLNEY

 Island near Park Place, Havell

 A heavily loaded barge being towed by two horses.
 Note the mast which lifts the tow line over obstructions (and other boats), the man in the bows with a pole to fend off as necessary, the dog to deal with rats, and the punt towed astern.
-They are approaching the place where the towpath changes from the right bank to the left at Bolney Ferry.
+They are going downstream approaching the place where the towpath changes from the right bank to the left at Bolney Ferry.
 I wonder if they could manage that without detaching the horses as they were taken over the horse ferry?

 A Canoe Canzonet, Bolney Backwater, July, J. Ashby-Sterry -